 Employees must be provided with a strategic outline of their job, including the company’s goals, mission, vision, values, and other important facts.
 But the power to select a suitable measure or to perform in a certain way must be held with the employees.

-The company must be focused on ensuring that their employees do not practice any illegal operations and are able to meet their goals.
+The company must be focused on ensuring that their employees do not practice any illegal operations and can meet their goals.

 3. Opportunities for Growth: